This post may contain affiliate links. Please read our disclosure policy.

 This Pumpkin, Corn and Potato Chowder is the perfect cold weather comfort food.
 Full of rich, earthy fall flavors, it’s a surprising delicious and hearty bowl of soup that you can’t get enough of.

-We are full-on into soup season no matter where you are in the US.
-Even here in Southern California we are enjoying the cooler evenings with a hearty bowl of homemade soup at least once a week.
 My new favorite is this amazing Pumpkin Corn & Potato Chowder.
 It’s rich and creamy and literally tastes like fall.
 The pumpkin is super rich and earthy and is a perfect match with the tender potatoes and sweet corn.

 If you’re looking for a healthier chowder recipe, this is it.
 While traditional chowders are thickened with lots of flour and heavy cream, this Pumpkin Corn Potato Chowder is naturally thickened with starchy potatoes and pureed pumpkin.
 I wanted a slightly creamier flavor and texture so I added just a half of a cup of heavy cream but you could save those calories and serve it without if you like.

-Oh, and enjoy this Pumpkin, Corn and Potato Chowder.
+Enjoy this Pumpkin, Corn and Potato Chowder.
 It’s pretty darn amazing.

 Pumpkin Corn & Potato Chowder